-We enter therapeutic goods in the ARTG when:
+We enter therapeutic goods in the ARTG when we have:

-- higher risk therapeutic goods have been assessed as meeting the requirements for quality, safety and-where appropriate-efficacy and/or performance; or
+- assessed higher risk therapeutic goods as meeting the requirements for quality, safety and (where appropriate) efficacy and/or performance

-- lower risk medicine, biological or medical device applications have been validated.
+- validated lower risk medicine, biological or medical device applications

 Confirm the regulatory status

 Is the product a therapeutic good?

 - Confirm if the goods you intend to supply are therapeutic goods

 - Some goods may be classed as food or a cosmetic in which case they are regulated under other legislation